euroscipy/euroscipy_proceedings/papers/01_preface/preface.rst

 These proceedings are the result of many hours of work by authors and reviewers alike.
 We thank them for their significant investment in these manuscripts.
+Acknowledgments also go to [arXiv]_ for hosting the proceedings and for providing an open platform for scientific publishing.

 References
 ----------